Vinayak-100ni/Q-A-Devops/jenkins/README.md

     Jenkins Interview

+### A Jenkinsfile is just a text file where we define the entire CI/CD pipeline as code.
+Instead of configuring jobs manually in Jenkins UI, we write all the build, test, and deploy steps in this file and keep it inside the project’s repo.
+This makes the pipeline version-controlled, reusable, and consistent across environments.
+Jenkinsfile can be written in either Declarative or Scripted pipeline syntax, but Declarative is the most commonly used.

 ## Q: What is Jenkins, and what is its primary purpose in the software development process?
 A: Jenkins is an open-source automation server used for Continuous Integration (CI) and Continuous Delivery (CD).
 It automates building, testing, and deploying applications.
 Primary